Managing water in the desert

 Extra water is fed from SRP’s canals into a large, porous basin where it can seep down into the aquifer below.
 When the water is needed, one of our nearby wells is used to pump it back up to the surface.
 At SRP, we regularly adjust how much water we pump from our wells based on how full our lakes are.

-For an analysis of your tap water, contact your city or municipality.
+For questions about your tap water, contact your municipality or potable water provider.

 Maintaining healthy forests